Our top tips!

 Studying for long hours causes you to lose focus; breaks are beneficial because they allow you to re-energise.
 Research shows that taking a 5- or 10-minute break to get a snack or stretch your legs after around 25 minutes of work leads to improved performance.
 These times will differ for everyone, so work out what’s best for you!

 Turn off your phone

-We’ve all sat down to revise only to find ourselves immediately scrolling through Facebook and we wondering we lost so much time.
+We’ve all sat down to revise only to find ourselves immediately scrolling through social media, then wondering how we lost so much time.
 By turning off your phone, you remove the temptation to check it and are more likely to pay attention to your revision.
 Try keeping your phone in another room if you are still tempted by it.

 Keep study groups small